What's New at St. Paul's?

 SPRING RUMMAGE SALE

 EVERYONE IS WELCOME to experience the fellowship we offer by joining us for coffee/tea & occasional snack before or after the 10 a.m.
 Church Service in the lobby of the educational building each week.
-A sign up is available for those who can help provide goodies.

 SHUT-INS